 Teach Your Husky Obedience Training

 Obedience training is a good practice with any dog and not just Huskies.
-By teaching and engraining certain commands, you’ll have more control over their actions.
+And it’s not all just for show.
+By teaching and engraining at least a few basic commands, you’ll have more control over their actions.
+In certain situations, this will be useful.

 I want to note that Huskies are notoriously independent and stubborn dogs.
 It may take them longer than other dogs to learn commands, but with patience it can easily be done.

 For obedience training, you should always be using positive reinforcement.
-Don’t “punish” them for aggressive behaviors.
-Instead, reward them when they’re being friendly and calm.
+Don’t “punish” them for all the aggressive tendencies or behaviors.
+Instead, you’ll want to reward them when they’re being friendly and calm.

 Socialization Training is a Must

-One of the best things you can do to prevent potential aggressive tendencies in your Husky is to provide plenty of socialization.
+One of the best things you can do to prevent potential aggressive behaviors in your Husky is to give them plenty of socialization.
 You’ll want to start this as early on as possible.

 Socialization puts your Husky in situation where they get to interact with all types of people and animals.
 It’s when they learn that people and animals are generally friendly and good.